-When the deceased are brought into our care from private homes and residential homes after a GP has confirmed an expected death, we will use protective clothing in all cases as well as protective covering for the deceased.
+When the deceased are brought into our care from private homes and residential homes after a GP has confirmed an expected death, we will use protective clothing for ourselves and for the deceased.

 Washing and dressing by families – because of our limited spacing, just a small number of people can be invited to wash and dress their Loved Ones because of social distancing limitations.
 If those who wished to help with this are unable, then we will carry out your washing and dressing wishes as you ask us.
 We will light candles and incense when preparing the deceased on request and play any music or prayers if you are able to send us a link to a piece of music from the internet.
 Your loved one will be well taken care of in our funeral homes.

-There is now the possibility of an open coffin in a chapel of rest, with 2 mourners at any one time, but at increased cost due to a higher level of embalming required (which is a current company policy).
+Chapel of Rest – There is the possibility of an open coffin in a chapel of rest, with social distancing in place, but at increased cost due to a higher level of care and embalming needed (which is a current company policy).
 On request a “zoom” video link to chapel of rest can be provided for those unable to attend, operated by a director.

 Priests, ministers and celebrants will still help your family with the content of the funeral service by telephone, through letter boxes, and through new technology video conferencing.
 Face to face meetings will take place if possible, in large indoor spaces if available or in gardens.

-The coffin in the hearse can stop for a while outside your home immediately prior a funeral service, for prayers to be said and for neighbours to pay respects.
+Alternatively, the hearse with coffin on board can stop for a while outside your home immediately prior to a funeral service, for prayers to be said and for neighbours to pay respects.
 This could be helpful if there are close family members too frail to attend the funeral, or if they are self-isolating.
 We have cards for you to invite mourners.

-While self isolation is recommended for at-risk groups, these groups are now permitted to attend the funeral service of an immediate family member if you are able to keep the recommended social distance and are free of symptoms.
+While self isolation is recommended for at-risk people, there is permission to attend the funeral service of an immediate family member if you are able to keep the recommended social distance and are free of symptoms.

 Here is the link to the current government advice on attendance https://www.gov.uk/government/publications/covid-19-guidance-for-managing-a-funeral-during-the-coronavirus-pandemic/covid-19-guidance-for-managing-a-funeral-during-the-coronavirus-pandemic.

-Larger venues may be able to accommodate a higher number of family and close friends whilst still maintaining social distancing of 6ft/2m between people of different households.
+It varies from one place to another, to a maximum of 30 whilst still maintaining social distancing of 6ft/2m between people of different households.

 PLACES OF WORSHIP